JessicaGarson/Using-Ragas-with-Elasticsearch/README.md

 # Using Ragas with Elasticsearch
 Ragas is a framework for evaluating RAG pipelines with human-aligned metrics.
-This repository contains a demo using a sample book dataset.
+This repository contains a demo using a sample book dataset and Elasticsearch.

 For more details, see the [Ragas GitHub](https://github.com/explodinggradients/ragas).